What’s in a name? The origins of Heatherside

 Around the mid 1870s Frederick Street from Bisley took over the management of the garden and subsequently acquired it following the death of Augustus Mongerdien.
 He was succeeded by his son, also named Frederick, in 1895 who was in turn succeeded by William King after Frederick jr left to set up his own business in nearby West End.

-These three postcards (courtesy Rosemary Leonard) appeared in the early 20c .
-The first two were published by William King.
-The third was published by Frith & Co., Ltd, Reigate.
+These postcards appeared in the early 20c .
+The first three were published by William King. (courtesy Rosemary Leonard) .
+The forth was published by Frith & Co., Ltd, Reigate.

 Post Office, Heatherside c1911.
 Two Postmen pose with their delivery bicycles in front of William King’s Post Office which was subsequently known as Pickwick Cottage on Prior Road.
 It was demolished in 1989.